wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

    * This can be solved by applying a BIOS update (1.17 -> 1.23).
 #### Windows:
    * Let me emphasize it again, do not boot Windows using Clover!
 It will cause weird problems.
+   * Touchpad in WINDOWS:
+     * People are experiencing weird **touchpad issues** when boot windows from CLOVER.
+So far not much can be done, so I recommend you to just set auto boot time in clover be 2sec or -1sec, and just use F12 to switch OS.
    * [Time sync issues](https://www.tonymacx86.com/threads/fix-incorrect-time-in-windows-osx-dual-boot.133719/): Some might also experience between Windows and macOS.
 Here is a [Fix](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/timesync-v1.0) (cr.
 [SwampFox82](https://www.tonymacx86.com/threads/fix-incorrect-time-in-windows-osx-dual-boot.133719/)).
 #### Boot:
    * [Special Simplified Edition](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v10.14.0.SE): Many people are experiencing unknown issues to boot into macOS.